VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ## The Countdown Timer and the Read-model

-The countdown timer that displays how much time remains to complete the order to the registrant is part of the business data in the system, and not just a part of the infrastructure.
-When a registrant creates an order and reserves seats, the countdown begins.
-The countdown continues, even if the registrant leaves the conference web site.
-The UI must be able to display the correct countdown value if the registrant returns to the site, therefore the reservation expiry time is a part of the data that is available from the read-model.
+The countdown timer that displays how much time remains to complete the order to the Registrant is part of the business data in the system, and not just a part of the infrastructure.
+When a Registrant creates an order and reserves seats, the countdown begins.
+The countdown continues, even if the Registrant leaves the conference web site.
+The UI must be able to display the correct countdown value if the Registrant returns to the site, therefore the reservation expiry time is a part of the data that is available from the read-model.